Stochastic modeling of spreading and dissipation in mixed-chaotic systems that are driven quasistatically: Stochastic modelling

 \section{Stochastic modelling}

-Hard-chaos dynamics can be described as a random hopping between cells in phasespace.
-We have mixed-chaotic phasespace, with tendency for stickiness in e.g. peripheral regions, and therefore an effective stochastic description becomes a challenge.
+Hard-chaos dynamics can be described as a random hopping between cells in phase space.
+We have mixed-chaotic phase space, with tendency for stickiness in e.g. peripheral regions, and therefore an effective stochastic description becomes a challenge.
 We would like to introduce a robust procedure for this purpose.
 First of all we recall that: (i)~chaotic motion is ergodic. (ii)~the pulse strength $F$ is like a radial coordinate.
-It is therefore rather natural to divide phasespace into $F$-cells.
+It is therefore rather natural to divide phase space into $F$-cells.
 The size of the $F$-bins is determined such that all the (binned) values have the same rate of occurrence in the $F_j$ sequence.
 In particular we distinguish in \Fig{fPoincare} the blue and the red regions, that corresponds to the bins that contain the smallest and the largest pulses respectively.

-\sect{Stochastic Kernel} Having done the $F$-binning of phasesapce regions, it becomes possible to define a matrix $\bm{P}$ whose element $P_{n,m}$ provide the probability to make a transition form bin~$m$ to bin~$n$.
+\sect{Stochastic Kernel} Having done the $F$-binning of phase space regions, it becomes possible to define a matrix $\bm{P}$ whose element $P_{n,m}$ provide the probability to make a transition form bin~$m$ to bin~$n$.
 Note that the calculation of $\bm{P}$ is a straightforward `signal analysis' procedure that is based solely on the inspection of the $F_j$ sequence.

 An image of the $P_{n,m}$ matrix is provided in \Fig{fig:Pmatrix}.
 Qualitatively, we see that the images reflects our expectation for enhanced probability to stay in red and blue regions whenever stickiness is observed in \Fig{fPulseSeq}.
 But this is misleading.
 In fact $\bm{P}$ is not capable of providing an explanation for the stickiness.
 We explain this point in the subsequent paragraph.